jhipster/jhipster-online/README.md

         host: https://github.com # The GitHub to connect to (by default: the public GitHub instance)
         client-id: XXX # The OAuth Client ID of the application on GitHub
         client-secret: XXX # The OAuth Client secret of the application on GitHub
-        jhipster-bot-oauth-token: XXX # The "personal access token" of the JHipster Bot
 ```

 ### GitLab configuration